Candles

 Have your loose change to hand when you need it

+Those with young children and perhaps an arts-and-crafts cupboard will know how valuable containers and pots are for items such as crayons, beads, ice pop sticks, glitter, and scissors.
 Candle jars with lids are ideal for the smaller items.
-Sewing cotton is great to store in clear jars as the vibrant colours pop through.
+Sewing cotton is great for storing in clear jars, as the vibrant colours pop through.

 Reusing candle jars